-If you want to learn how to ski or snowboard or need to improve your already good skills, why don’t you go to a snow camp?
-There are many of them and we will tell you about some of them based in Europe.
+If you want to learn how to ski or snowboard or need to improve your already good skills in this winter ski season, why don’t you go to a snow camp?
+There are many of them based in Europe.

 Ski camps named for the best Google search you could think of when you write a review offer a lot of opportunities for beginners, improvers and “skiing moguls” (every category of snow lovers will be able to apply for the needed ski camp).
 The camps welcome new beginners and improvers groups every week during the season and have scheduled dates for tech (pro) groups.
 Usually, camp training lasts for 5 days and costs start from 705 Euros a person.

 The project also offers camps for those who like to observe nature or want to relax and have social activities.
 There are special camps for women and elderly people as well.

 Crazy Snow Camps offers not only skiing and snowboarding but many other social activities including yoga, meditation and cooking, so you should not expect really hard and exhausting training and improving your skills there.
 But who said that skiing was for hard work only?
 Camps are scheduled for January 2020 and for March 2020 and are going to take place in a sport resort in Switzerland.
 The expected price is 395 Euros per person.
 Feel free to check with their website — they offer some discounts there.